Below is a list of FAQ’s for the Hollywood Burbank Airport Replacement Terminal. Please click a question below for more information.

 Will there ever be a mandatory nighttime curfew?

 In order for the Airport Authority to implement a mandatory curfew at the Airport, Congress would need to amend the Airport Noise and Capacity Act.
 The Airport Authority supports the City of Burbank’s effort to achieve a mandatory curfew through Congressional legislation.
 Although past efforts by the Airport Authority, the City of Burbank, and Representatives Schiff and Sherman have not been successful, the efforts to achieve a mandatory curfew continue.
-If Measure B is approved, the Airport Authority would be required to continue supporting efforts to implement a mandatory curfew.
+With the passage of Measure B, the Airport Authority is required to continue supporting efforts to implement a mandatory curfew.

 What are the economic benefits to the City of Burbank from the Airport?

-According to figures from the City of Burbank Financial Services Department, the Airport generates more than $12 million annually in revenues to the city.
-That figure is equivalent to the annual salary and benefits of 77 Burbank police officers OR the annual salary and benefits of 91 Burbank firefighters OR double the Burbank Library’s annual budget.
-Total revenues to the City of Burbank include $9.1 million in secured and unsecured property taxes, $2.1 million in parking taxes, and $1.2 million in sales tax.
-There are currently more than 2,200 people who work at the Airport.
+According to the figures from the City of Burbank Financial Services Department, the Airport generates nearly $15 million annually in revenue to the city.
+Total revenues to the City of Burbank include $10.9 million in secured and unsecured property taxes, $2.6 million in parking taxes, and $1.4 million in sales tax.
+There are currently more than 2,300 people who work at the Airport.